4th grade vocabulary worksheets

 Synonyms, antonyms, word parts, and words with more than one meaning.
-These are the vocabulary skills we cover at the 4th grade level.
-Every sheet prints as a PDF with its answer key, and no two prints are the same.
+Every vocabulary skill we teach at 4th grade, one to a page.
+Each prints as a PDF with its answer key, and no two prints are the same.

 Vocabulary skills for 4th grade